Kruimeldief/profanity/README.md

 ### Name filter

-The nameFilter is applied to player names only.
+The nameFilter is applied to player names only to allow players more freedom to talk about certain things.<br/>
-Example: a player may say 'I am gay' in the chat but may not use 'gay' in its name.
+Example of a player name: 'I Am Gay' → 'Gay' → 'gay'

 ### Hard name filter

 The hardNameFilter is applied to player names only.
 It reads through the name by use of a Regular Expression.<br/>
-Example: 'Me A GayMer' → 'MeAGayMer' → 'Gay' → 'gay'.
+Example of a player name: 'Me A GayMer' → 'MeAGayMer' → 'Gay' → 'gay'.

 ### Whitelist